 You will want to make sure that no matter which platform your visitors are using, whether that is a mobile, a tablet, a desktop, or any other related device, you have your website optimized for each and every platform.
 Responsive website design is a method through which website developers can ensure a seamless user experience, despite the website being viewed from different devices and platforms.
 Often, a website that seems perfect on your laptop or desktop becomes a mess when using it on your mobile or tablet.
 Banners are floating off the page, the text is not properly aligned, and other similar issues- all of which can negatively affect your user experience.
 This can also negatively impact your business’s reputation.
 A cluttered website that lacks responsiveness implies that the business possesses an unprofessional attitude.
 Most of your potential customers already conduct their initial research themselves, often by searching for a company’s website or social media handle through a simple search engine query.
 The world’s most powerful search engine, Google, now also considers “mobile-friendliness” or responsiveness while ranking websites for their relevance and utility.

 After committing to responsive website design, the next step is evaluating how easy (or complex) it is to navigate the website itself.
-In order to create an optimal user experience on the website, you must ensure that the website design is easy-to-use, and functional.
+In order to create an optimal user experience on the website, you must ensure that the website design is easy to use and functional.
 Ideally, the navigation options should eliminate as many steps as possible between a website visitor’s quest, say for a particular product, and the page with further details about the product – including how to buy it!

 Website design experts recommend starting with a basic sitemap or a website menu and building the navigational flow from there.
-Online visitors should be able to figure out where a button leads to without even clicking the link.
+Online visitors should be able to figure out where a button leads without even clicking the link.
 For this reason alone, it is recommended that developers should avoid using obscure or industry-specific jargon in the menu or pages section.
 If you still feel there is a need for an alternative definition or title for a webpage, this can be accomplished by using temporary pop-up notifications or parallel landing pages for newsletter subscribers.
 Some of the popular primary navigation styles include:

 Remember: no matter which type of navigation you end up choosing, the main logo must contain a link back to the homepage.
 Along with this detail, make sure that the overall design of your website and its navigation are both easily readable.
-A readability assessment evaluates the font type, all the images being used, space management as well as other elements that enhance the website’s visual appeal.
+A readability assessment evaluates the font type, all the images being used, space management as well and other elements that enhance the website’s visual appeal.

 Whether your business sells exotic plants or custom-printed greeting cards, the key contact information should be easily accessible for the website visitors.
 Whether that be in the form of a contact number, an email address, links to social media accounts or pre-set Google Map directions, they must all be clearly conveyed to the visitor.
 Generally, the most convenient spot to place contact details is within the website’s footer navigation bar.

 One way to drastically improve your website’s user experience is by investing in a live chat service.
 According to a study by eDigital Research, Customer Service Benchmark, out of all the customer support channels available live chat currently provides the highest satisfaction level.
-Any questions or concerns a prospective customer has can be easily asked and answered – with a click of the button.
+Any questions or concerns a prospective customer has can be easily asked and answered – with a click of a button.
 Online visitors can choose to interact with the live chat agent when required.
 Other usual barriers to customer service, such as office timings and limited human resources, are covered by standard features such as 24/7 online assistance and multilingual support.

 You can make your website stand out by curating and publishing the right-type of content.
 It all begins with creating and publishing relevant, jargon-free content that covers innovative, industry-relevant topics and provides your readers with actionable insights as well as insider information.
 Each article or video must address common challenges or ‘pain points’ that impact the target customer’s day-to-day business.
 To establish true thought leadership, each highlighted challenge must be matched with a well-researched solution or strategy.
 Here are some popular formats through which your organization can engage with prospective customers: